AtlasVIM/skyepedia/client/public/markdown/content/npcs/elaine-izinski.md

 ## Likes

 Flowers.
 Nature.
 Ashtorethia.

 ## Dislikes

-Rude People, egotistical people
+Rude People, egotistical people.

 ## Motivations

 Learn more about the world.
-Live in comunion with nature
+Live in comunion with nature.

 ## Fears